japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 * Handle [JobSubmitted](#handleJobSubmitted), [MapStageSubmitted](#handleMapStageSubmitted) and [TaskCompletion](#handleTaskCompletion) events

-## <span id="stage-attempts"> Stage Attempts
+## Stage Attempts

 A single stage can be re-executed in multiple *attempts* due to fault recovery.
 The number of attempts is configured (FIXME).

 If `TaskScheduler` reports that a task failed because a map output file from a previous stage was lost, the DAGScheduler resubmits the lost stage.
-This is detected through a DAGSchedulerEventProcessLoop.md#handleTaskCompletion-FetchFailed[`CompletionEvent` with `FetchFailed`], or an <<ExecutorLost, ExecutorLost>> event.
+This is detected through a DAGSchedulerEventProcessLoop.md#handleTaskCompletion-FetchFailed[`CompletionEvent` with `FetchFailed`], or an [ExecutorLost](#ExecutorLost) event.
 DAGScheduler will wait a small amount of time to see whether other nodes or tasks fail, then resubmit `TaskSets` for any lost stage(s) that compute the missing tasks.

 Please note that tasks from the old attempts of a stage could still be running.